resilienceacademy/crd-userguide/docs/source/using-crd.rst

 Using CRD
 =========

-Instructions for basic navigation and usage in the Climate Risk Database.
+Instructions for basic navigation and usage of the Climate Risk Database.
 Here you will find guides how to register to the service and how to explore the contents.

 Registering